 - Completion or registration of BSW pre-major course requirements.
 All pre-major courses must be completed with a grade of C or better and must have been completed within the last ten years.
 These courses are:

-- SW 1010 Social Work and Social Welfare: The Profession and Institution
+- SW 1010 Social Work and Social Welfare: The Profession and Institution (Students completing program prerequisites at SLCC must take SW 1010 and SW 2650 at SLCC to fulfill this requirement)

 - SOC 1010 Introduction to Sociology